aws-samples/amazon-comprehend-medical-fhir-integration/lab1.md

     . ./setupEnv.sh
     ```

 The script would upgrade the jdk to 1.8.
 By default, cloud9 comes with jdk 1.7.
 It will also set the default jdk as 1.8.
-It will also install maven packages required for building the code.
-A package to beautify json output is also installed.
+It will also install maven which is required for building the code.
+A package called jq to beautify json output is also installed.

 ## S3 Bucket to upload Lambda jar file

 We will create the S3 bucket in this step which will be used later as part of the cloudformation package command.
 The lambda jar file created in the next step in uploaded to this S3 bucket.

-1. Run the following command on terminal to create a S3 bucket.
-You will need to pick a ***unique name*** like fhir-code-bucket-<<user initials>> for the bucket otherwise the command will throw an error.
-Bucket name requirements can be found **[here](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-s3-bucket-naming-requirements.html).**
+1. Run the following command in Cloud9 terminal to create a S3 bucket.
+You will need to pick a ***unique name*** like fhir-code-bucket-<<<user initials>> for the bucket otherwise the command will throw an error.
+S3 bucket name requirements can be found **[here](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-s3-bucket-naming-requirements.html).**

     ```
     export PACKAGE_BUCKET_NAME=<<PACKAGE_BUCKET_NAME>>